 To apply, please send an email to email@example.com

-with (1) your resume, (2) a cover letter describing your interest in working with local government, any relevant experience, and listing two or three teams in our office that you are interested in working with, (3) the names and telephone numbers of two references, and (4) an unofficial law school transcript.
-Applications for Winter and Spring 2020 internships are due October 18, 2019.
-Applications for Summer 2020 are due December 13, 2019—applicants in their first year of law school may supplement their applications with their grades as they become available.
+with (1) your resume, (2) a cover letter describing your interest in working with local government, any relevant experience, and listing two or three teams in our office that you are interested in working with, (3) a writing sample, and (4) an unofficial law school transcript.
+Applications for Winter and Spring 2021 internships are due October 16, 2020.
+Applications for Summer 2021 are due December 4, 2020—applicants in their first year of law school may supplement their applications with their grades as they become available.

 # # #